BeauCal/beaucal-long-throttle/README.md

 }

 /**
  * N.B.
-May throw \BeaucalLongThrottle\Exception\SetLockException, when
+May throw \BeaucalLongThrottle\Exception\PhantomLockException, when
  * lock is reported to be set but upon verification step is actually not.
  * This is truly exceptional and shouldn't be just thrown aside.
  */